ukrocks007/legacy-fe-candidate-assignment/README.md

 ### 4. Dynamic.xyz Setup

 1. Create account at [Dynamic.xyz](https://app.dynamic.xyz/)
-2. Create a new project
+2. Create a new project and configure settings:
+   - **Wallet Connectors**: Enable Ethereum wallet connectors
+   - **Multi-Factor Authentication**: Enable headless MFA from Settings > Security
+   - **Authentication**: Configure embedded wallet options
 3. Copy your Environment ID from the dashboard
 4. Paste it in `frontend/.env` as `VITE_DYNAMIC_ENVIRONMENT_ID`
-5. Configure wallet connectors (Ethereum) in Dynamic dashboard
+5. Configure allowed origins for CORS in Dynamic dashboard
-6. Enable Multi Factor Auth from Settings
+6. Test wallet connection in Dynamic's developer console

 ### 5. Run the Application